cam-martin/interview_example/chapter1.md

 Lets begin!

-Run the sample code to move to the first exercise.
+Run the sample code to move to some warm up exercises.
 *** =instructions
 - Remove the `#s` to move on to the first exercise.
 *** =hint